Glen De Boeck

-Glen De Boeck ([ˈɣlɛn də ˈbuk]; born 22 August 1971) is a Belgian football manager and former player who most recently managed Lokeren in the Belgian First Division B. During his career he played as central defender, mostly on the books of Anderlecht.
+Glen De Boeck ([ˈɣlɛn də ˈbuk]; born 22 August 1971) is a Belgian football manager and former player.
+He was most recently in charge of Kortrijk in the Belgian Pro League after previously managing Cercle Brugge and Waasland-Beveren in the top flight, and Lokeren in the Belgian First Division B. During his career, he played as a central defender, mostly on the books of Anderlecht, with whom he won several league titles, and later was an assistant coach.

 Club career

 De Boeck was born in Boom.
 In the summer of 1995, he moved from KV Mechelen to Anderlecht.
 In the late 1990s, he was criticized by pundits, who claimed he was not good enough for Anderlecht.
 He eventually increased his technical performances to become one of the best defenders in The Jupiler Pro League in the early 2000s.

 In February 2005, De Boeck decided to end his career due to a heavy knee injury.

 International career

 De Boeck made his international debut with Belgium on 6 October 1993, against Gabon (a friendly), going on to represent his country at two World Cups, with three appearances combined.